-I flew out from Bristol to Kilimanjaro International Airport on the 6th October to visit and stay with my friend Georgie.
-She lived in Soweto, and so around my Kilimanjaro climb (read more about that here) we spent a lot of time in and around Moshi.
+I flew out from Bristol to Kilimanjaro International Airport on the 6th October to visit and stay with my friend Georgie who lives in Tanzania.
+Around my Kilimanjaro climb (read more about that here) we spent a lot of time in and around Moshi.

-Before flying out, Georgie told me that Moshi was larger than the small country town in Somerset that I hail from, and I laughed at her.
-I was wrong, much to my dismay, and Moshi is actually a reasonable sized town.
+Before flying out, she told me that Moshi was larger than the small country town in Somerset that I hail from, and I laughed at her.
+I was wrong, much to my dismay, and Moshi is actually a reasonably sized town.

 It’s situated on the lower slopes of Mt Kilimanjaro and known for a number of industries, including coffee* and bananas, grown on the slopes of the mountain.